Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/resolution.120230101.md

 Do you want my GPS?
 There's a non-zero probability it could save my life; although, it's marginal at best.
 We could audio+video conference on a daily basis, but WaveNet+Deepfake can fool you like Penn & Teller; it's unimaginable anyone can fraudulate my words though (This is the way; I'm a religious zealot.).

+I become fluent at Sanskrit during 2026 (aged 36; Prabhupada became initiated at about 37, and married his wife when she was just 11), and I become a master of information technology during 2032 (42 is the meaning of life, and I could do it in half the time, but I probably willn't; iff my last name isn't Nath).

  There are lots of things, but firstly you need to get your fitness up, interval training is the fastest...start by doing 100m sprints, breaking for 1 min before doing the next.
 Repeat 10 times intense